Paracetamol: History

-Concerns about paracetamol's safety delayed its widespread acceptance until the 1970s, but in the 1980s paracetamol sales exceeded those of aspirin in many countries, including the United Kingdom.
+Concerns about paracetamol's safety delayed its widespread acceptance until the 1970s, but in the 1980s, paracetamol sales exceeded those of aspirin in many countries, including the United Kingdom.
 This was accompanied by the commercial demise of phenacetin, blamed as the cause of analgesic nephropathy and hematological toxicity.
 Available in the U.S. without a prescription since 1955 (1960, according to another source), paracetamol has become a common household drug.
 In 1988, Sterling Winthrop was acquired by Eastman Kodak which sold the over the counter drug rights to SmithKline Beecham in 1994.

 In June 2009, an FDA advisory committee recommended that new restrictions be placed on paracetamol use in the United States to help protect people from the potential toxic effects.
 The maximum single adult dosage would be decreased from 1000 mg to 650 mg, while combinations of paracetamol and other products would be prohibited.
 Committee members were particularly concerned by the fact that the then-present maximum dosages of paracetamol had been shown to produce alterations in liver function.

 In January 2011, the FDA asked manufacturers of prescription combination products containing paracetamol to limit its amount to no more than 325 mg per tablet or capsule and began requiring manufacturers to update the labels of all prescription combination paracetamol products to warn of the potential risk of severe liver damage.
 Manufacturers had three years to limit the amount of paracetamol in their prescription drug products to 325 mg per dosage unit.

 In November 2011, the Medicines and Healthcare products Regulatory Agency revised UK dosing of liquid paracetamol for children.

 In September 2013, "Use Only as Directed", an episode of the radio program This American Life highlighted deaths from paracetamol overdose.
 This report was followed by two reports by ProPublica alleging that the "FDA has long been aware of studies showing the risks of acetaminophen.
-So has the maker of Tylenol, McNeil Consumer Healthcare, a division of Johnson & Johnson" and "McNeil, the maker of Tylenol, … has repeatedly opposed safety warnings, dosage restrictions and other measures meant to safeguard users of the drug."
+So has the maker of Tylenol, McNeil Consumer Healthcare, a division of Johnson & Johnson" and "McNeil, the maker of Tylenol, ... has repeatedly opposed safety warnings, dosage restrictions and other measures meant to safeguard users of the drug."

-In September 2025, US President Donald Trump and HHS Secretary Robert F. Kennedy Jr. claimed that Tylenol may cause autism and urged pregnant women to avoid it; medical experts, major health organizations, and international studies strongly dispute any causal link, emphasizing that the drug remains safe for treating pain and fever in pregnancy.
+In September 2025, US President Donald Trump and HHS Secretary Robert F. Kennedy Jr. claimed that Tylenol may cause autism and urged pregnant women to avoid it; whereas medical experts, major health organizations, and international studies strongly dispute any causal link, emphasizing that the drug remains safe for treating pain and fever in pregnancy.